IVjs/IVjs/docs/commands/branch.md

-## .goSub()
+## .executeSync()

 This branched execution command will go to the named node and will wait until that node is done executing.
-The execusion will then "return" and proceed executing the current node.
+The execusion will then proceed executing the node from which it was called.

 For example: